How To Feel Comfortable In Your Business

 If you’re running a new business, you’re probably an expert in deferred gratification.
 You give more care and attention to your work than you do to yourself.

-- Organise your work space – even if that’s just the kitchen table.
+2. Organise your work space – even if that’s just the kitchen table.
 Spend a tenner and get a proper lamp.
 Put some motivational posters up if that’s your thing.
 Create a little inspiration board.
-However you roll, spend some time making your space welcoming, pleasant and easy to use.
+Spend some time making your space welcoming, pleasant and easy to use.

 I know this might actually mean spending some money on YOURSELF.
 Don’t faint, alright?